RockENZO/flappy_bird_dqn-main/README.md

 space (i.e., jump or do nothing) and simple game logic (i.e., game over when the bird hits a pipe or drops out of the screen).
 The goal is to control the bird so that it dodges as many pipes as possible.
 Here we present you a simple Flappy Bird environment (emulator) made by [Pygame](https://www.pygame.org/news) and [Gymnasium](https://gymnasium.farama.org/index.html) (formerly OpenAI's Gym).
-The initial code of the game environment was composed by ChatGPT, if you are interested, you may ask ChatGPT: "Can you make a Flappy Bird game?", you will get something similar.
-A screenshot of the game graphics is below.

 <img src="documentation/img.png" alt="flappy bird screen shot" width="300" />